Constructions and deformations of Calabi--Yau 3-folds in codimension 4: Calabi--Yau 3-fold with five distinct Tom and Jerry families

-In this section, we find other deformation families of \(X\) by studying other possible 4 Tom and 10 Jerry degenerations \(Y \rightsquigarrow \Ybar_{\Tom_i,\Jer_{ij}}\).
-If the corresponding degeneration is at worst nodal, then its unprojection will give a quasismooth CY 3-fold in codimension 4 with Hilbert series \(P_7(t)\) and single orbifold point \(\frac13(1,1,1)\).\ Then $\Jer_{12}$ contains 14 nodes lying on the divisor \(D\), which we calculate from \cite[Sec.
+Then $\Jer_{12}$ contains 14 nodes lying on the divisor \(D\), which we calculate from \cite[Sec.
 7]{BKR} given in Lemma \ref{no. of nodes}.
-Therefore the Euler characteristics is given by Since the 2nd, 3rd and 4th rows and columns have identical weights we see that $\Jer_{13}$ and $\Jer_{14}$ are identical to $\Jer_{12}$ and also have 14 nodes on $D$.
+Therefore the Euler characteristic is given by Since the 2nd, 3rd and 4th rows and columns have identical weights we see that $\Jer_{13}$ and $\Jer_{14}$ are identical to $\Jer_{12}$ and also have 14 nodes on $D$.

 For the case of \(\Jer_{15}\), we can take the following matrix